Jorge Mas Canosa: Miami Herald feud

 Mas Canosa repeatedly feuded with the Miami Herald, which he claimed had Cuban spies among its reporting staff.
 He accused the paper of fermenting "hate, disinformation and reckless disregard" of the Miami Cuban community.
 In 1992, after the Herald editorialized against the Torricelli Bill he supported, and the newspaper's Spanish-language Nuevo Herald wrote an editorial critical of him, he organized a boycott of the newspaper and posted advertisements on city buses which announced: "I don't believe The Miami Herald".
 David Lawrence Jr., the Herald's publisher, ran a lengthy column defending the paper under the headline "Please Mr. Mas, Be Fair."
 The Herald was inundated with bomb and death threats and some of its vending machines were smeared with excrement.
 After several months, a truce was called at a Miami luncheon where Mas Canosa mocked Lawrence's strained Spanish.

 Legacy

 Jorge Mas Canosa Middle School

 He is the namesake for a middle school in Miami-Dade County, Florida, which opened in August 2007.

 Freedom Tower

 In 1997, Mas Canosa purchased the Freedom Tower in Miami for $4.2 million.

-Union Patriotica de Cuba

-In 2016, the leader of La Unión Patriótica de Cuba (UNPACU), José Daniel Ferrer. paid tribute to Mas Canosa, calling him "el segundo José Martí del exilo Cubano" (the second José Martí of the Cuban exile community.